Bifurcations and multistability in inducible three-gene toggle switch networks: Discussion

-The mathematical interpretation of the biological mechanisms for induction embedded in the models we study have a significant impact on the types of dynamics observed within parameter space.
+The mathematical interpretation of the biological mechanisms for induction embedded in the models we study have a significant impact on the types of dynamics observed.
 Our analysis therefore complements existing work on the direct incorporation of effector-driven transcription factor activity into models of gene regulation while further motivating the rigorous definition of \emph{how} effectors function.
-In so doing, the work presents a theoretical approach through which it would be feasible to uncover such properties (and the model parameters that allow them) in conjunction with experiments.
-As evidenced by the diverse outputs that are possible from the three-noded networks studied here when subjected to a range of effector inputs, there is considerable richness to the input-output responses of these systems.
-Our findings underscore the importance and the challenge of understanding how such outcomes are realized in even more complex regulatory architectures, and invite dialogue with ongoing experimental efforts to reveal the full scope of the allosterome.
+In so doing, the work presents a theoretical approach through which it is possible to uncover such properties, along with the model parameters that allow them, in conjunction with experiments.
+As evidenced by the diverse outputs we obtain from subjecting our three-noded networks to a range of effector inputs, there is also considerable richness in the input-output responses of these systems.
+Our findings underscore the importance and the challenges of understanding how such outcomes are realized in even more complex regulatory architectures, and invite dialogue with ongoing experimental efforts to reveal the full scope of the allosterome.